SOWO – Where the War on Waste meets the Scourge of Spillage

 Over-pouring happens for a couple of reasons.
 Firstly, due to improper positioning when holding the bottle.
 If it is difficult to stop or control a pour, then the process is wrong or the tools are wrong.
 Better tools or increased bartender training will minimise the issue.

 “If you’d rather eliminate the guesswork, require your staff to use jiggers.
-Not only will this make your cocktails consistent, it will ensure bartenders aren’t over-pouring and driving up your costs,” says Bevspot
+Not only will this make your cocktails consistent, it will ensure bartenders aren’t over-pouring and driving up your costs,” says Bevspot.

 Wastage

 Spills and over-pour are two key signs of wastage, but they’re not the only ones.
 Did you know round jiggers can cause a meniscus, or bubble, to form on the top of a shot, which often goes to waste?
 Poor quality tools that break easily and sloppy stocktaking can also add to wastage.
-Find out more about the spotting the signs of wastage in your bar on the blog.
+Find out more about the spotting the signs of wastage in your bar in our blog.

-In an average bar SOWO accounts for a 3-5 mL (1/10-1/6Oz) loss on every 30 mL (1Oz) shot of alcohol served, multiply this by how many serves are poured daily and that’s a substantial volume of liquor forfeited every year.
+In an average bar, SOWO accounts for a 3-5mL (1/10-1/6oz) loss on every 30mL (1oz) shot of alcohol served, multiply this by how many serves are poured daily and that’s a substantial volume of liquor forfeited every year.

 Wastage caused by spillage and overflow